Crossedfall/crossed-cogs/README.md

 --

 In order to serve messages received by your game server, you will need to ensure that the `comms_key` for the bot and the server are the same.
 The bot will automatically drop any messages sent that do not contain your `comms_key`.
 This setting can be found within your [config file](https://github.com/tgstation/tgstation/blob/master/config/comms.txt#L2)

+### Contact:

+For questions or concerns, feel free to submit a new [issue](https://github.com/crossedfall/crossed-cogs/issues).
+I will make my best effort to address any concerns/feedback provided within a reasonable amount of time.

+### Credits:

+- [Monster860](https://github.com/monster860) for his subsystem code
+- The [/TG/ community](https://github.com/tgstation) for their efforts on SS13
+- The [Cog-Creators](https://github.com/Cog-Creators) staff for their work on redbot